deleeuwblue/deleeuwblog/_posts/2023-1-6-Deploying-IBM-Watson-NLP-to-KServe-Modelmesh-Kubernetes.md

 ## Create a InferenceService for the Syntax model

 Finally, an InferenceService CR needs to be created to make the model available via the watson-nlp Serving Runtime that we already created.
 This resource defines the location for model `syntax-izumo-en` in COS.
-It also specifies a `modelFormat` of `watson-nlp` which will assosiate the model with the `watson-nlp-runtime` serving runtime.
+It also specifies a `modelFormat` of `watson-nlp` which will associate the model with the `watson-nlp-runtime` serving runtime.

 ```yaml
 apiVersion: serving.kserve.io/v1beta1